How to Write a Planning & Management Document in Google Docs?

 1. Establish Your Goals

-Before you even begin your drafts, you need to establish your goals and purposes for building planning and management documents.
+Before you even begin your drafts, you need to establish your goals and purposes for building formal documents.
 Setting up the goals you want to achieve on the project doesn't mean that your plan should be concrete, instead, be open to possible improvements along the way but improvising throughout the entire process is also no way to execute a project successfully.

 Giving direction to your work sets the transition and allows you to make good progress.
 Take note that if growth doesn't provide the highest-quality outcome, it can provide, it isn't good progress.